Liu-group/AutoSolvate/docs/advancedTutorial.rst

 working directory, and the environment with AutoSolvate installed has been actived.
 To add the DMSO solvent box to the neutral napthalene molecule, you can simply run the following command::

->>> autosolvate boxgen -m napthalene_neutral.xyz -s d  -l dmsobox.off -p dmso.frcmod
+>>> autosolvate boxgen -m napthalene_neutral.xyz -s d  -l dmso.off -p dmso.frcmod

 This command should generate the solvated files: `d_solvated.inpcrd`, `d_solvated.prmtop`, and `d_solvated.pdb`